 This can be done by the following methods:

 An upcoming trend in today’s business scenario is chatbots.
-A prevalent way of motivating customers to purchase items are emails, informing them about discounts or special offers, or reminding them about items left unpurchased in the cart.
-Most users don’t bother reading these emails or direct them to the spam folder, hence rendering their intent ineffective.
+A prevalent way of motivating customers to purchase items is emails, informing them about discounts or special offers, or reminding them about items left unpurchased in the cart.
+Most users don’t bother reading these emails or directing them to the spam folder, hence rendering their intent ineffective.